 Since Muay Thai was as sport and military martial arts, and dominated the daily life of the entire population, eventually it was decided to anchor Muay Thai as part of the school education.
 This decision was repealed only in the 1920s, as the injury rate of the students was simply too high.
 Nevertheless, many people keep holding on to their favorite sport and continued their training in private camps and sports schools.
 Last but not least, due to the fact that Muay Thai was simply operated from king to simple man by anyone.

 The legendary Tiger King

 For some of the other fights it was with the consent of the fighters also common to mix broken glass with adhesive and incorporate into the bandages.
-This taught at ernomen damage and was one of the most brutal forms of conflict in Muay Thai.
+This taught at immense damage and was one of the most brutal forms of fighting in Muay Thai.

 In addition, a variety of versions of the low protection were introduced.
 Since up to the 1930s, kicks and knee kicks were perfectly legal under the belt, the fighters bend tree bark and shells to the genitals.
 Later, these were replaced by triangular shaped pillows.

 The 1930s – radical changes in Muay Thai history

 In the 1930s, finally, the most radical changes in the sport of Muay Thai took place.
 Most of these changes are still valid today and have paved the way for the current rules.
 So were first banished the arm and hand bandages and replaced by today’s standard boxing gloves.
 This step was also due to the growing success of Thai-boxer on the international parquet.